 - Visit the state’s eLicense website

-- Choose the type of information you want (open or closed) and tap continue
+- Choose the type of information you want (open or closed), then tap Continue

 - Download the roster in your preferred format (Excel, CSV, or text)